 An alcohol or substance abuse intervention is a planned confrontation of the alcohol or drug abuser’s behavior.
 The best place for the family to start planning an intervention is educating themselves about alcohol, drugs, and substance abuse addiction and their role in an alcohol or substance abuse intervention.
 This learning process should always begin with a consultation with a professional substance abuse counselor.
 Successful substance abuse interventions are much greater for parents who call or come in for evaluations and form substance abuse intervention strategies with one of our counselors prior to a confrontation.

 Since intervening with a young person who is abusing drugs or alcohol can be a volatile and emotional situation, parents should walk into an alcohol or substance abuse intervention as prepared as possible.
 If an alcohol or substance abuse intervention is being planned, begin by speaking with a Pathway counselor or interventionist.
 This intervention consultation offers parents the following alcohol and drug intervention tips:

 - An understanding of alcohol and drug addiction

 - Help choosing an alcohol and substance abuse treatment center

 - A chance for parents to make sure they present a unified front

 - Needed support to stand up to someone who is using

 Alcohol and drug addiction is progressive, the longer you wait, the worse it will become.
 It is always best to act NOW because some people do not survive.
 If your child is using drugs, he or she needs your help now.
 Don’t wait.
-Call Pathway at 877-921-4050.
+To discuss a drug intervention program or substance abuse intervention strategies, call Pathway at 877-921-4050.